Bad Breath (Halitosis)

 - Chronic sinus infections or sinusitis can cause rancid smelling breath (90% of all sinus infections are fungal related)

-- Problems in the mouth such as tooth decay, gum disease, tonsillitis, infections, gingivitis and periodontitis.
+- Problems in the mouth such as tooth decay, gum disease, tonsillitis, hidden dental infections, cavitations, gingivitis and periodontitis

 - Root-canaled teeth.
 Leaky infected root canals cause inflammation and infections, contributing to bad breath.
 It was Weston A. Price, DDS who became suspicious that root-canaled teeth always remained infected, in spite of treatments.
 Root-canaled teeth are essentially “dead” teeth that can become silent incubators for highly toxic anaerobic bacteria that can, under certain conditions, make their way into your bloodstream to cause a number of serious medical conditions—many not appearing until decades later causing chronic degenerative and neurological diseases.